 When creating a character, you'll assign different numbers to these scores, which gives you ability score modifiers.
 These are added to various dice rolls you make in the game.

-Ability scores can be increased by other character options (like DnD 2024 backgrounds), and they change as you level up.
-They also affect how good you are at various DnD skills (see our guide for more information).
+Ability scores can be increased by other character options (like which of the DnD backgrounds you choose for them), and they change as you level up.
+They also affect how good you are at various skills in the game!
+For more info on those, read our full guide to DnD skills.

 Equipment and spells

-Dungeons and Dragons games are split into ‘sessions’.
-A DnD one-shot might play out over one or two sessions, while a DnD campaign can span as many as you like.
+Dungeons and Dragons games are split into 'sessions'.
+Quick 'one shot' games are designed to play out over one or two sessions, while a traditional D&D campaign can span as many as you like; some go on for years or even decades.

 When organizing a game of D&D, it's important to agree as a group how often you'll play.
 Will you meet once a week or once a month, for example?
 Scheduling will play a big role in how long games last.